Hey Rosetta!: Second Sight (2014)

 Sessions for the band's fourth studio album, Second Sight, began in 2013 and continued until May 2014.
 Several of the songs were recorded on Fogo Island, NL.
 The lead single, "Kintsukuroi", was released on August 4, 2014, and the album came out in Canada on October 21.
 A second single, "Soft Offering (For the Oft Suffering)", was issued on September 12, 2014, via Sonic Records' SoundCloud page.
 Second Sight won the 2015 Borealis Music Prize.

 In October 2015, the band collaborated with Yukon Blonde on the non-album single "Land You Love", a protest song about the 2015 federal election.

-Hiatus (2017–present)
+Hiatus (2017–2026)

 On October 13, 2017, Hey Rosetta! announced in a Facebook post that they would be going on an indefinite hiatus.
 They stated that some of the members felt they needed a break, and additionally, that all of them had decided to focus on their own projects outside of the band for the time being.
 They played their final show on December 22, 2017, at Mile One Centre, St. John's, including a cover of Ben E. King's "Stand by Me".

+End of hiatus (2026-present)

+In September 2026, the band announced that they would reunite for a series of comeback shows in St John's, Montreal, and Toronto, in 2027.